💧 How to Improve Water Quality in Your Home

 As stated by the team behind Water Filter Guru, water filters come in many different sizes, shapes, styles, and price points.

 They are one of the best investments you can make for your health.

 When choosing a drinking water filter, reverse osmosis is a great place to start.

-Reverse osmosis is the process of taking in high volumes of water and then separating it into two parts: clean drinking water, which goes back out, and hazardous waste products like chemicals or contaminants, which are flushed away.
+Reverse osmosis is the process of separating high volumes of water and filtering it into two parts: clean drinking water, which goes back out, and hazardous waste products like chemicals or contaminants, which are flushed away.

 This works by using a special membrane that only lets pure H20 through while blocking other particles that make up contaminated water.

-Another great way to improve your water quality is by using clean water aerators.
+Another great way to improve water quality is by using clean water aerators.

 An aerator helps break up and diffuse air into tap or faucet water, making it healthier for you to drink.